AatishP/lw-shop-demo/README.md

 ## Next steps

-With the limited scope of this project, and time constraints to create it, there are a few things I would do next if I had more time or if this was turning into a real project.
+With the limited scope of this project, and time constraints to create it, there are a few things I would do next if I had more time or if this was turning into a real project:

 - Create a proper API.
 Obviously all of the API interactions are mocked out in this example, and as a result some of the state management is less than ideal to support that.
 If a real API were available, I would probably update the product/cart state to use some kind of normalised entity model to avoid refetching product details everywhere, and to avoid all the mapping gymnastics around the cart.
 - More responsive design.
 A lot of design elements are using percentage based widths, which work fine in the short term but don't adapt well to differing screen/font sizes.
 I'd like to create some more foundational layout components to make the UI more adaptable.
 The customer details form in particular looks quite awful.